elgeorsk/fe-weatherJournalApp/README.md

 * `id="zip"` - input where the user can enter zip's in format `{zip code},{country code}`.
 * `id="feelings"` - textarea where the user can enter long text.

-By press the button with `id=generate` and a dynamically updated section appears in the html page, with retrieved data based on `zip` and inserted `feelings`.
+By pressing the button with `id=generate` and a dynamically updated section appears in the html page, with retrieved data based on `zip` and inserted `feelings`.